moldiscovery/sars-cromatic/README.md

     - redundant: directory containing one of the duplicates cavity (not considered in the followinhg steps)

 4. **IMPLEMENTATION.txt**
-- It contains command lines used for implementing the cavities collection and the cross-relationship map.The BioGPS software, containing flap* executables is available from https://www.moldiscovery.com/and trial licenses are available to both commercial and academic users.
+- It contains command lines used for implementing the cavities collection and the cross-relationship map.The BioGPS software, containing flap* executables is available from https://www.moldiscovery.com/ and trial licenses are available to both commercial and academic users.

 5. **README.md**, This file